Canadians and the Oscar® – 2018

-(February 26, 2016 – Toronto, Ontario) When the nominations for the 2016 Academy Awards® were announced in mid-January, there was general jubilation in most Canadian film circles.
-Being Canadian no one jumped up and down, but some champaign corks were surely popped when for the first time ever, two… count ’em, two films with Canadian connections ended up on the Best Picture nominee list.
-Those films are Brooklyn and Room.
-Two very different films, both Ireland-Canada coproductions.
-This is history making.
-That’s never happened before.
-Both films also had their screenplays nominated and both filmns had their lead actress nominated.
+When the nominations for the 2016 Academy Awards® were announced there was general jubilation in most Canadian film circles.
+No one jumped up and down but some champaign corks were surely popped when for the first time ever, two… count ’em, two films with Canadian connections ended up on the Best Picture nominee list; Brooklyn and Room, two very different films, both Ireland-Canada coproductions.
+This was history making.
+Both films also had their screenplays nominated and both films had their lead actress nominated.
 Brie Larson for Room and Saoirse Ronan for Brooklyn.
-And Rachel McAdams picked up a well-deserved nomination for her work in Spotlight, which was partially shot in Hamilton, Ontario.
+American actress Brie Larson won the Best Actress Oscar® and Rachel McAdams picked up a well-deserved nomination for her work in Spotlight, which was partially shot in Hamilton, Ontario.
+Spotlight was that year’s Best Film.

-Fans of Denis Villeneuve might want to keep track of his film Sicario, which has been nominated for Best Cinematography, Best Original Score and and Best Achievement in sound editing.
-This highly talented and successful director has been tapped to helm Blade Runner 2 which will probably be released in 2017.
+Fans of Denis Villeneuve kept track of his film Sicario, which was nominated for Best Cinematography, Best Original Score and and Best Achievement in sound editing, but missed on all three

-We described 2014 as being a lean year for Canada at the Oscars® and last year, 2015, was essentially an encore performance.
-With the exception of Québec-born animator and animation director Dean DeBlois whose film How To Train Your Dragon 2 was nominated for Best Animated Feature, there wasn’t uch buzz for Canadian filmmakers last year.
-Unfortunately DeBlois was up again The Boxtrolls, which was co-directed by Sault Ste.
+We described 2014 as being a lean year for Canada at the Oscars® and 2015 was essentially an encore performance.
+With the exception of Québec-born animator and animation director Dean DeBlois whose film How To Train Your Dragon 2 was nominated for Best Animated Feature, there wasn’t much buzz for Canadian filmmakers that year.
+Unfortunately DeBlois was up against The Boxtrolls, which was co-directed by Sault Ste.
 Marie-born Graham Annable, and the ultimate winner of the coveted trophy, Big Hero Six, which was co-directed by Chris Williams, who picked up his first Oscar®.
 Williams was born in the United States, but grew up in Ontario and is a graduate of the animation program at Sheridan College in Oakville, Ontario.
 He was previously nominated for the 2008 film Bolt.
 The other nominees in the animated feature category were Song of the Sea from Tomm Moore and Paul Young, and The Tale of the Princess Kaguya, from Isao Takahata and Yoshiaki Nishimura.

 The other winner at the 87th Academy Awards was Oakville, Ontario’s Craig Mann.
 A graduate of the music engineering program at Fanshawe College in London, Ontario, he worked at Toronto’s Casablanca Sound before moving to Los Angeles.
 He shared his Oscar with Ben Wilkins and Thomas Curley in the Best Sound Mixing category for their work on Whiplash.